isomerpages/edb-ostln/_grants-and-initiatives/Space Technology Development Programme (STDP).md

 ![](/images/Technology_Development.png)

 The Letter of Intent template may be downloaded below.
 Applicants should complete the Letter of Intent and submit to [ostin@edb.gov.sg](mailto:ostin@edb.gov.sg)

 - Fill in [Technology Development Application Form](https://form.gov.sg/67b87599fac419d7dd564999)
 - Download [Letter of Intent Template](/files/Letter_of_Intent_Template.pdf)

 **Archetype 2: Validation & Experimentation**

-This Archetype is for applicants seeking to develop space technologies & capabilities to address business or national needs, with a clear plan to delivery.
+This Archetype is for applicants seeking to embark on smaller-scale, shorter projects for feasibility study, rapid prototyping and concept validation.

+The V&E Proposal template may be downloaded below.
+Applicants should complete the V&E Proposal and submit to [ostin@edb.gov.sg](mailto:ostin@edb.gov.sg)

 - Fill in [Validation & Experimentation Application Form](https://form.gov.sg/67b88b0f750f3cc6ca51267b)
 - Download [Validation & Experimentation Template](/files/Validation_and_Experimentation_Proposal_Template.pdf)

+**Archetype 3: Space Access Programme (SAP)**

+This Archetype is for applicants seeking to test their technologies in space to achieve Space Heritage.

+Examples of space testing includes:
+Advanced material testing, Solar cells, edge-computing, payload testing.

+Interested participants can reach out to OSTIn’s Technology Team for technical discussions via [ostin@edb.gov.sg](mailto:ostin@edb.gov.sg)